-This research guide suggests ways to find current, contemporary (recent past), and historical newspapers available in print, microform or in digital format.
+This guide suggests ways to find current, recent, and historical newspapers available in digital, print, or microform format.

 The Library Homepage provides several access points: